How to Prepare Your Home for Summer

 Install a Programmable Thermostat

-A smart thermostat can automatically adjust the temperature when you are not home, so you are not cooling an empty house.
+A smart or programmable thermostat can automatically adjust the temperature when you are not home, so you are not cooling an empty house.
 Set it a little higher when you are away and lower when you are at home.
 The closer your indoor temperature is to the outdoor temperature, the more you will save.

 Use Ceiling and Ventilation Fans

-More Ways to Save.
+More Ways to Save and Stay Cool.

 If you are an AEP Energy customer, be sure to check out AEP Energy Reward StoreSM– our one-stop online marketplace filled with a variety of energy-saving and connected-home products for your home.
 As a customer, you earn Reward Dollars to use in AEP Energy Reward Store.
 Log in to your AEP Energy account to get started.
 It is a simple and convenient way for you to shop for items to make your home more energy efficient.

 Not a customer?
-You can earn Reward Dollars to use in Reward Store by enrolling on an AEP Energy price plan.
+You can earn Reward Dollars to use in Reward Store by enrolling in an AEP Energy price plan.
 One month after your enrollment date, you will start earning Reward Dollars to use towards your purchases in Reward Store.

 AEP Energy does not guarantee the accuracy, timeliness, suitability, completeness, freedom from error, or value of any information herein.
 The information presented is provided “as is”, “as available”, and for informational purposes only, speaks only to events or circumstances on or before the date it is presented, and should not be construed as advice, a recommendation, or a guarantee of future results.
 AEP Energy disclaims any and all liabilities and warranties related hereto, including any obligation to update or correct the information herein.
 Summaries and website links included herein (collectively, “Links”) are not under AEP Energy’s control and are provided for reference only and not for commercial purposes.
 AEP Energy does not endorse or approve of the Links or related information and does not provide any warranty of any kind or nature related thereto.